guykozlovskij/project-3-server/README.md

 <a name="seeding"></a>

 #### Seeding
 To make our project stand out visually we wanted to start off our music library already having some royalty free songs with some beautiful artwork.
-In our search we discovered [Bensound](https://www.bensound.com/) and proceed to work on building our build our database with free songs available on the website.
+In our search we discovered [Bensound](https://www.bensound.com/) and proceed to work on building our database with free songs available on the website.
 We seeded over 50 songs by me uploading them to [Cloudinary](https://cloudinary.com/) and giving Ali the song data which he typed out one by one.

 We also used Cloudinary as designated storage for users to upload songs.